openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 database that is not currently being served by ``ovsdb-server`` (or otherwise locked for writing by another process).
 To compact any database that is currently being served by ``ovsdb-server``, use ``ovs-appctl`` to send the ``ovsdb-server/compact`` command.
-Each server in an active-backup database maintains its database file independently, so to compact all of them, issue this command separately on each server.
+Each server in an active-backup or clustered database maintains its database file independently, so to compact all of them, issue this command separately on each server.

 Viewing History
 ---------------